AdobeDocs/commerce-operations.en/help/operational-playbook/product/personalization.md

 ---
 title: Personalization
-description: Learn about the kind of experienced personalization should provide your customers.
+description: Learn about the kind of experience personalization should provide your customers.
 ---

 # Personalization

 The baseline of ecommerce business growth is customer loyalty.
-Keeping the customers happy is a combination of a lot of factors from products, content, checkout, customer and service experience.
-Personalisation depends on AI which tracks customer information in real-time and delivers a personalised unique experience.
-Personalisation might not work for all types of business but it’s an additional feature which helped to drive traffic on the site.
+Keeping the customers happy is a combination of a lot of factors from products, content, checkout, customer, and service experience.
+Personalization depends on AI, which tracks customer information in real-time and delivers a unique, personalized experience.
+Personalization might not work for all types of businesses, but it’s an additional feature that can help drive traffic to your site.

 Personalization should include: